An Epic PaddleFebruary 2021

 Extended Trips on the Suwannee River Wilderness Trail

 Be warned.
 Daytrips on the Suwannee can leave you wanting more time to experience and explore the river.
 If that’s the case, then set out for the adventure of a lifetime along the Suwannee River Wilderness Trail, which provides paddlers an extensive network of hubs and river camps along its 170-mile route.
 Hubs are towns and parks along the route that can be used for resupply or other services needed while on your trip.
 In between these hubs are river camps complete with raised, screened-in shelters, bathrooms, and showers.
 Primitive camping spots are also available at these locations.

-Before setting out on day or multiday paddling trips, be sure to inform others with a travel plan.
+Before setting out on day or multiday paddling trips, be sure to inform others of a travel plan.
 The Suwannee River Wilderness Trail has a form to place on the dashboard of your vehicle before setting out on your trip.